Rassell/wave-portal/README.md

 Based on buildspace tutorials!

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+Split on two folders, blockchain: It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+And client that interacts with the contract.

-Deployed on vercel: https://wave-portal-psi.vercel.app/ to use it with Rinkeby testnet.
+Deployed on vercel: https://rassell.github.io/wave-portal/ to use it with Rinkeby testnet.